Current as of: February 4, 2025 - 22:06

 Max group size: 16

-Start in Reykjavik, the most northerly city in the world and gateway to the wider wonders of Iceland.
+Start in Reykjavik, gateway to the wider wonders of Iceland.
 Depending on when you land, you may have time to visit the Blue Lagoon.
 Alternatively, explore the city, including the striking modern architecture of the Harpa concert hall and Hallgrímskirkja church.
 Our welcome briefing takes place tomorrow morning, when we meet out tour leader for the first time.

 Accommodation: Hótel Klettur (or similar)